qqwui/acnh-radio/README.md

 # Animal Crossing New Horizons Radio
 These are the scripts I used to make the ACNH internet radio.
-This is an archive, I'm not developing these further in favour of a setup using liquidsoap.
+This is an archive, I'm not developing these further in favour of a setup using liquidsoap ([acnh-radio-liquidsoap](https://github.com/qqwui/acnh-radio-liquidsoap)).

 *Songs must be added yourself.
 I am not responsible for Nintendo nuking your home*